-First things first: double-check your numbers and make sure that they’re actually the winning ones.
+First things first: double-check your numbers and make sure they’re actually the winning ones.

 Whoever holds a winning lotto ticket is considered the winner.
-So as soon as the lotto results are out and you’ve found out and confirmed that you won, write your name and sign at the back of your ticket.
-The Philippine Charity Sweepstakes Office (PCSO) requires the name and signature on the ticket for those claiming their prize.
+So as soon as the lotto results are out and you've found out and confirmed that you won, write your name and sign at the back of your ticket.
+The PCSO requires the name and signature on the ticket for those claiming their prize.

 Protect your winning lotto ticket at all costs, as the PCSO doesn't accept damaged winning tickets.
 The PCSO's lotto terminal won't be able to read the bar code on a wrinkled, wet, or torn ticket.
 The serial number at the bottom right of the ticket must be visible and clear when you claim your prize.

 Lotto tickets are made of thermal paper that can easily get damaged when exposed to heat, water, or oil.
 So keep yours in a safe place.
 It should be free from any erasure, stain, crease, and mutilation; otherwise, it shall not be honored by the PCSO.